KeisukeYamashita/go-btcrpc/README.md

 ```

 ## Use tests
-Set up your enviromental valiables in `.test.env` to conduct this test.
+Set up your enviromental valiables in `.env` to conduct this test.

 ```
-cp .test.env.sample .test.env
+cp .env.sample .env
 ```

 Then write in your endpoint in this file.